This article forms part of Eurostat’s methodology manual on territorial typologies.

 Historical developments

 Urban and rural developments are central concepts used by a wide range of policymakers, researchers, national administrations and international organisations.
-The urban-rural typology was jointly developed by four different Directorates-General within the European Commission during a two year period through to 2010: the Directorate-General for Agriculture and Rural Development, Eurostat, the Joint Research Centre (JRC) and the Directorate-General for Regional and Urban Policy.
+The urban-rural typology was jointly developed by 4 different Directorates-General within the European Commission during a 2-year period through to 2010: the Directorate-General for Agriculture and Rural Development, Eurostat, the Joint Research Centre (JRC) and the Directorate-General for Regional and Urban Policy.
 The aim of the work to develop the typology was to build on work already done by the OECD so as to provide a consistent basis for the description of predominantly rural, intermediate and predominantly urban regions.

 Although in principle this methodology can also be applied to higher geographical aggregates (such as NUTS level 2 or NUTS level 1 regions), Eurostat advises against this practice as its application for higher aggregates may, in some cases, hide considerable differences between neighbouring regions at a more detailed level.
+In this sense, NUTS level 3 regions should be considered as the appropriate regional level for applying the urban-rural typology.

 Changes over time that impact on the classification

 The urban-rural classification should be updated to reflect any changes to the underlying sources of information that are used in the compilation of this classification.
-As such, the classification may be updated to reflect: changes to population distributions for 1 km² grid cells or changes in the NUTS classification.
+As such, the classification may be updated to reflect changes to population distributions for 1 km² grid cells or changes in the NUTS classification.
 The frequency of such updates varies according to the source of information.

 Published indicators

-Visualisation tools:
+Visualisation tools

 Eurostat publishes data for the urban-rural typology through Regions and cities illustrated.